super7ramp/croiseur/croiseur-gui/INSTALL.md

 * On Linux, installing the Debian package will add [this APT repository](https://croiseur.belv.re) to the system's repository list so that the application can be updated using the system's update manager;
-* Packages only contain one crossword solver among the three available (issue [#81](https://gitlab.com/super7ramp/croiseur/-/issues/81)).
+* Packages only contain two crossword solvers among the four available (issue [#81](https://gitlab.com/super7ramp/croiseur/-/issues/81)).
 * Packages are not thoroughly tested.
 Feedbacks are welcome!